 There are a wide array of benefits available to veterans regardless of their place of residency.
 Most benefits administered by the U.S. Department of Veterans Affairs require that the veteran served under other than dishonorable conditions.
 These benefits include Disability compensation, Pension, Survivor benefits, Burial benefits, Chapter 30, 31, 33, 35 educational benefits, and health care benefits.
 Veterans with a Honorable discharge or General discharge under Honorable conditions are eligible for VA benefits.
 Veterans with an Other than Honorable discharge may be eligible for VA benefits.
 Regardless of your discharge, contact me to see if you are eligible for any VA benefits.

 Disability compensation is paid to veterans who suffered an injury or disease while on active duty and still have residuals of that injury or disease.
 This is what is called a "service-connected" disability.
-VA disability
+VA disability compensation payments (2021) range anywhere from $144.14 to more than $3,146.42 a month (for a single veteran without dependents).
+See Disability Compensation for more information.

 Benefits available to those who are interned at a national cemetery include a Government headstone or marker, burial flag, and a memorial certificate.
 For those veterans who are interned at a private cemetery, a Government headstone or marker, burial flag, and a memorial certificate are provided at no cost.
 A burial allowance also may be paid to defer any cost of interment.
 Click HERE for more information or see burial.